dannychapman/project-open-data.github.com/index.md

 ---------------
 This section is a list of definitions and principles used to guide the policy.

-2-1 - Open Standards - needs Link - The United States Government standard definition for open standards.
+2-1 [Open data Principles](http://project-open-data.github.com/open-data-principles/) - The standard set of open data principles for the United States Government.

-2-2 [Open data Principles](http://project-open-data.github.com/open-data-principles/) - The standard set of open data principles for the United States Government.
+2-2 [Open Standards](http://project-open-data.github.com/open-standards/) - The United States Government standard definition for open standards.

 2-3 [Open Data Glossary](http://project-open-data.github.com/glossary/) - The glossary of all things open.